Top tips to motivate your team this summer

-What with the current turmoil in the UK as a result of Brexit, a snap election, and general uncertainty in the workplace, especially for EU workers, it's more important than ever before for businesses to offer reassurance to their employees.
+With the current turmoil in the UK as a result of Brexit and general uncertainty in the workplace, especially for EU workers, it's more important than ever before for businesses to offer reassurance to their employees.

 Especially over the summer, lots of people will be taking holidays, and when they arrive back at work, they're likely to suffer from the post-holiday blues.
 They may be wondering how they can keep going without another holiday until the Christmas break.